Money trails don’t lie; that’s why we follow them

 As such, our journalists mainly work on long-running research dossiers.
 This provides them with unique insights and enables them to quickly spot important developments in, for example, the financial sector or within European Union politics.

 As we are not dependent on advertisers, our journalists do not have to wonder if the investment will pay off when we launch a new dossier.
 We do the research that our editors think is most needed at that moment, enabling us to do research that is unique in the Dutch journalism sector.

 Are you interested in what our editorial staff is working on right now?
-Please take a look at the overview page of our collections.
+Please take a look at our files.

 Our readers’ participation

 We believe in the public’s power to share knowledge and contribute ideas that will improve our journalism.
 Therefore, we invite our audience to participate actively.

 For example, readers can submit a research proposal for an article or dossier via FTM Pitch several times a year.
 Readers can also vote on those proposals and make contributions.
 Read more about FTM Pitch here.